At the Gates of Dawn

 Not a one of them can write a poem.
 Remember Pickles' note cards, from which he would copy and paste his standard replies?
 His poems were a bunch of quotations from other people's work.

 The poem is also on the Facebook AAPC thing.
 We will be sure to have Pink Floyd's lawyers look at that.
 Let's see who the moderators of that site are--what do you know!
 It's Will Dockery, George Dance and Vinyl Cunt!
-They will be sued jointly andseverally!
+They will be sued jointly and

 We can hardly find the words to describe the cheating and plagiarism, theft and rip-off that George Dance has performed on Pink Floyd's ""The Piper at the Gates of Dawn" (1967) album lyrics.
-We cannot use strong enough words to condemn this, that hepresented this poem as his creation, his phrases, his thoughts.
-We are truly astounded and appalled.
+We cannot use strong enough words to condemn this, that he

 We can hardly find the words to describe the cheating and plagiarism, theft and rip-off that George Dance has performed on Pink Floyd's ""The Piper at the Gates of Dawn" (1967) album lyrics.
-We cannot use strong enough words to condemn this, that hepresented this poem as his creation, his phrases, his thoughts.
-We are truly astounded and appalled.
+We cannot use strong enough words to condemn this, that he

 George Dance, when you wrote it has nothing to do with anything, nor does the fact that you got only one reply.
 It was illegal then and it is illegal now.
 It is also plagiarism.
 You are a thief.